Ramadan in Singapore – 2023 guide & FAQs

 Image credit: Yabiladi

-13th April marked Ramadan this year and is set to last 29 – 30 days, until the next new moon is spotted.
+Ramadan 2023 is expected to begin on 23rd March this year and will last 29 – 30 days, until the next new moon is spotted.
 The Islamic calendar also moves forward by ~10 days each year, which is why celebrations are starting so early this year.
 Eventually, the date would coincide with New Year’s or Christmas!

 2. Why do you need to fast for one whole month?